Some exact inducibility-type results for graphs via flag algebras: Concluding remarks

 For k=5, l=5 the found upper bound is 0.3515625030643538 For k=6, l=2 the found upper bound is 0.3513749475869929 For k=6, l=3 the found upper bound is 0.3653600282649522 For k=6, l=6 the found upper bound is 0.3701115739691023 For k=7, l=2 the found upper bound is 0.3367351897280793 For k=7, l=3 the found upper bound is 0.29903663788406776 For k=7, l=4 the found upper bound is 0.3269092897814353 For k=7, l=5 the found upper bound is 0.2965188292931691 For k=7, l=7 the found upper bound is 0.29259270274675236 For k=7, l=8 the found upper bound is 0.35384761752077853 }

 There are a few problems where the numerical bound coming from flag algebras is very close to a known lower bound.
 The most interesting such case is probably the $(5,5)$-edge-inducibility problem, where we conjecture that $\obj[5,5]{}=45/128$, with the lower bound coming from the uniform blowups of the 4-vertex path with loops at end-points.
 This problem is self-complementary but, unlike the $(4,3)$-case when there are two complementary constructions, here we happen to have only one construction (which is self-complementary).
 We were not able to round the floating-point matrices returned by the solver into rational matrices that prove the sharp upper bound of $45/128$.
 One difficulty is that working with $\N=7$ is not enough so one has to use 8-vertex flags (obtaining an SDP program with $|\C F_8^0|=12346$ linear constraints).
 Also, the rounding step is complicated since there are so-called ``phantom" pairs, namely the pairs witnessing that the problem is not flip-averse (such as the pairs across the two parts for the $(4,3)$-edge-inducibility problem).
-By looking at the lower order terms, one can show that phantom pairs force some further coefficients $c_F$ to be zero and further vectors to be zero eigenvectors of some matrices $X^\tau$ in~\eqref{eq:FAMain}, when compared to the standard restrictions coming from evaluating this identity on the blow-up construction (see~\cite[Equation~(3.10)]{PikhurkoVaughan13} or \cite[Lemma~16]{FalgasMarchantPikhurkoVaughan15}).
+By looking at the lower order terms, one can show that phantom pairs force some further coefficients $c_F$ to be zero and further vectors to be zero eigenvectors of some matrices $X^\tau$ in~\eqref{eq:FAMain}, when compared to the standard restrictions coming from evaluating this identity on the blowup construction (see~\cite[Equation~(3.10)]{PikhurkoVaughan13} or \cite[Lemma~16]{FalgasMarchantPikhurkoVaughan15}).
 The presence of such pairs seems to make rounding harder.

 The $(7,8)$-edge-inducibility problem is another instance where the bounds are close to each other.
-Here $\N=7$ does not suffice and, of course, the fact that the optimal parts ratio involve the irrational number $\alpha_7$ (a root of an irreducible polynomial of degree 4) makes this task even more challenging.
+Here $\N=7$ does not suffice and, of course, the fact that the optimal part ratios involve the irrational number $\alpha_7$ (a root of an irreducible polynomial of degree 4) makes this task even more challenging.